 The Digital Thread – Is Model Based System Engineering Weaving The Fabric?

 The Digital Thread – Is Model Based System Engineering (MBSE) Weaving the Fabric?
-The term digital thread has become something of a buzzword lately that goes beyond the aerospace and defense industries to include manufacturing and other sophisticated physical systems.
-Systems engineering is a part of that digital thread.
-Specifically, Model-based systems engineering (MBSE) is…
+The term digital thread has become a recent buzzword.
+It extends beyond aerospace and defense to manufacturing and other sophisticated physical systems.
+Systems engineering is a part of this concept.
+Specifically, Model-based systems engineering (MBSE) is a vital part of the broader…

 How to Model Your Failure Mode and Effects Analysis (FMEA) With SysML